All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are GLP-1 medications approved for NASH or NAFLD?

 As of early 2026, no GLP-1 medication has a specific FDA approval for NASH or NAFLD.
-However, they are frequently prescribed for weight management and diabetes, and the liver benefits are a recognized advantage.
+But they're frequently prescribed for weight management and diabetes, and the liver benefits are a recognized advantage.
 Phase 3 trials are underway that could lead to liver-specific approvals.

 Should I get my liver checked before starting GLP-1 treatment?